Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Other Bounds and Approximations

 \subsection{The Normal Approximation}

 The normal approximation is an asymptotic upper bound on the code size for a given DMC $W^n$.
 It is derived in \cite{polyanskiy2010channel} as

-where $\bfI(W)$ and $\bfV(W)$ are the expectation and the variance of mutual information density under optimal input distribution which minimizes the variance.
-The optimal input distribution is the one that maximizes the expectation.
+where $\bfI(W)$ and $\bfV(W)$ are the expectation and the variance of mutual information density under the \emph{optimal input distribution}.
+The optimal distribution is the one, that 1) maximizes the expectation of mutual information density; 2) among all distributions, that satisfy the first requirement, it should minimize the variance.
 The expectation and variance are given by